 Can I Get A Refund If My Used Car Is A Lemon?

-In massachusetts, if it is determined that your car is a lemon, you may be entitled to a refund or replacement car from the dealership, depending on the circumstances of the case.
+In Massachusetts, if it is determined that your car is a lemon, you may be entitled to a refund or replacement car from the dealership, depending on the circumstances of the case.

 How Long Do I Have To File A Lemon Law Claim In Massachusetts?